 Social norms are an intrinsic part of culture and communication.
 These norms may vary across and within cultures.
 It is essential that clinicians acquire knowledge of their client’s individual cultural norms to determine what is typical for that client within their environment.
 There is no universal norm for appropriate social behaviors that exists across all cultures.
 This can be observed in how we modify our communication rules with our partners, coworkers, peers, and family elders.
 Once the clinician is able to determine the rules of communication for a client, the clinician can determine if variations in patterns reflect communication differences or a disorder.
-See ASHA’s Practice Portal page on Cultural Competence.
+See ASHA’s Practice Portal page on Cultural Responsiveness.
 There are, however, some universal elements of pragmatic development that are observed in children across cultures, such as the need to develop joint attention skills and the understanding that others’ thoughts may differ from one’s own (this is known as “theory of mind”).

 Treatment is conducted in the language(s) used by the individual.
 A bilingual service provider or the assistance of a trained interpreter may be necessary to provide treatment.
 See ASHA’s Practice Portal pages on Bilingual Service Delivery and Collaborating With Interpreters, Transliterators, and Translators.
 See also ASHA’s resource on Person- and Family-Centered Care.